mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 When you are ready to invest in a full setup, I highly recommend a **wing BCD with a backplate** over a traditional jacket-style BCD.
 It gives you much better control over your buoyancy and trim.
 I dive with a [Halcyon wing](https://www.halcyon.net) on a small aluminum backplate with 14 kg (30 lb) of lift.
 Halcyon also makes the wing BC in 9 lb (20 kg) and 18 lb (40 kg) lift options, and steel backplates for those who need extra weight.
 Finding the right size for your body and the type of diving you do is key.

 For my regulator, I use the [Mares 62X](https://www.mares.com), which is incredibly lightweight and comfortable, a big plus for traveling.
-I also dive with a **longhouse setup**, which I highly recommend for safety and streamlining.
+I also dive with a **longhose setup**, which I highly recommend for safety and streamlining.
 I have customized my SPG to display pressure in bar alongside a compass, which keeps my gauge console minimal and easy to read.

-It's also important to make sure you takr proper care of your gear.
+It's also important to make sure you take proper care of your gear.
 Make sure to rinse it in freshwater after every dive and hang it somewhere it can fully dry.
 Diving gear is expensive but it is also your life support, so it's important to take care of it so it can take care of you.

 ---